flipdishbytes/integration-examples/wpf/README.md

 ```

 ### <a name='OrdersAPI'></a>Orders API

 For the purposes of the demo we only use a few API calls outlined below.
 If you would like to see further API documentation, you can find it in our [Orders API Reference](https://developers.getflipdish.com/v1.0/reference#orders).

 #### <a name='RetrievepaginatedordersWithsearchquery'></a>Retrieve paginated orders (With search query)

-Every time we call this we also recieve the total number of orders so we calculate total pages that we could display based on the amount of orders we want to display per page.
+Every time we call this we also receive the total number of orders so we calculate total pages that we could display based on the amount of orders we want to display per page.

 ```
 private async Task<IEnumerable<Order>> GetOrdersAsync(int page)
 {